 Recycle your unwanted holiday light strings and any electrical cords that no longer work—FREE.
 You can bring them to WLSSD’s Materials Recovery Center all year round.

-Duluth, Hermantown and Proctor area gas stations provide on-site recycling for beverage bottles and cans.
+Duluth, Hermantown, and Proctor area gas stations provide on-site recycling for beverage bottles and cans.
 Look for the large bottle-shaped bins near the fuel pumps and at store entrances when you stop in for fuel or a snack.